ecolistening/echo-dash/README.md

 ```

 Run the dashboard with the command `python ecoacousticsDashboard/app.py`.
 Flask should now start on `http://localhost:8050/` and you should be able to load the app.

+Alternatively you can manually run the app using gunicorn using `gunicron app:server` run from the `ecoacousticsDashboard` folder.

 # State of Development (August 2023)
 There are a number of different plots (pages) in various states of development.
 The most advanced and recent is `overview > UMAP` and the structure of that page (the options menu at the top and the 'About' and 'Download' sections at the bottom) should be used as a basis for redeveloping the other pages.